 Phlebotomy.
 This procedure removes blood from your body.
 At first, this must be done often, such

 as every week.
 Once enough blood has been removed to reduce your body's iron stores

 (needed to make blood quickly), you will not need this done as often.

-also keep your blood flow and blood thickness closer to normal.
+keep your blood flow and blood thickness closer to normal.

-What are the complications of polycythemia vera?
+What are possible complications of polycythemia vera?